New Jersey State Seal of Biliteracy

 - District indicates participation by identifying the district Biliteracy coordinator through the CDS system.
 Directions for adding or changing the Biliteracy coordinator can be found in the CDS Manual for Regular School Districts and Charters.
 Questions about the CDS should be directed to CDShelp@doe.nj.gov.

-- District administers NJDOE approved World Language assessments to juniors and graduating seniors.
+- District selects, orders and administers NJDOE approved World Language assessments to juniors and graduating seniors.
 See the Acceptable Evidence of Proficiency section above for possible assessments and required scores.

-- NJDOE verifies NJSMART data and uploads certificates for graduating 12th graders and adult high school students who have earned the State Seal of Biliteracy in NJHomeroom.
+- NJDOE verifies NJSMART data and assessment data before uploading certificates for graduating 12th graders and adult high school students who have earned the State Seal of Biliteracy in NJDOE Homeroom.

-- District Seal of Biliteracy coordinator downloads certificates from NJHomeroom and distributes to graduating 12th graders and adult high school students.
+- District downloads certificates from NJDOE Homeroom and distributes to graduating 12th graders and adult high school students.